mlohajner/WiFi-spectrum/README.md

 ## License

 [Choose a license — GPLv3 is a common fit for Fedora/GNOME-adjacent tooling, MIT/Apache-2.0 if you'd prefer something more permissive.]

-## Contributing

-Issues and pull requests welcome.
-If you're packaging this for a distro (RPM/Flatpak/AUR), an example `.spec` or manifest would be a great contribution.